dia-berlin-transit-etl/pipeline/README.md

 You can find the images of our input and output schema in the appendix (Figure 2&3).

-# Task 3.2 & 3.3
+# Spark Queries

-The pipeline includes built-in analytical modules (Tasks 3.2 & 3.3) that operate on the resolved data.
+The pipeline includes built-in analytical modules that operate on the resolved data.

 **1. Average Daily Delay Calculation:**